la-ki/expenser-app/README.md

-# Track your expenses by giving name of transactio and amount
+# Simple webapp that tracks your income or outcome